This post was most recently updated on April 5th, 2023

-These are the easiest friendship bracelets you’ll ever make!
+These are the easiest friendship bracelets you’ll ever make for kids of all ages!
 Wear all 3 together for a fun look.
 If you can braid or tie basic knots, you can make these bracelets.
 Perfect for summer camp, youth activities, or craft afternoons with friends and great for beginners.
 This post contains affiliate links.

 You might also like these acrylic dog tag necklaces, fluffy flip flops, or nail polish washer necklaces.
 I just finished the post on our yarn rainbow keychains that we’re making at camp this year as well.
 Oh, and one more!
 If you haven’t tried adding temporary tattoos to soap bars you’re missing out!